open-resources/physics_bank/content/public/008.Energy/Potential Energy/Spring Loaded Rocket Launcher/Spring Loaded Rocket Launcher.md

 ## Part 2

-If the coefficient of restitution between the two colliding surfaces is $e = {{params_e}}$, calculate the final speeds of both the rocket and the platform.
+If the coefficient of restitution between the two colliding surfaces is $e = {{params.e}}$, calculate the final speeds of both the rocket and the platform.
 <br>
 Neglect the effects of gravity and force in the spring during the duration of impact.
 <br>